microsoft/BotFramework-Composer/docs/concept-language-understanding.md

 To define intents in Composer, you will need to:

-- define intent(s) and example utterances in a dialog
+- specify intent(s) and example utterances in [.lu file format](https://github.com/microsoft/botbuilder-tools/edit/master/packages/Ludown/docs/lu-file-format.md)
-- create an **Intent** trigger to handle the pre-defined intents
+- create an **Intent** trigger to handle each pre-defined intent

 ### Utterances
 Utterances are input from users and may have a lot of variations.
 Since utterances are not always well formed we need to provide example utterances for specific intents to train our bots to recognize intents from different utterances.
 By doing so, our bots will have some "intelligence" to understand human languages.